Week A

 Some quotes from teachers of other schools on how 1:1 access to digital technology in the classroom can unlock fantastic learning opportunities:

-• 'It will open up rich learning resources for classroom use such as... guided tutorials, explanation videos and interactive mini-whiteboard activities.
-The dynamic nature of packages such as Desmos and Geogebra supports the exploration of questions and concepts bringing a real buzz factor lessons...
-Almost everybody who uses Maths in their jobs work with technology at their fingertips, so it makes sense to learn the subject in this way together with the more traditional approaches' [Maths teacher]
+• 'It will open up rich learning resources for classroom use, such as... guided tutorials, explanation videos and interactive mini-whiteboard activities.
+The dynamic nature of packages such as Desmos and Geogebra supports the exploration of questions and concepts, bringing a real buzz factor lessons...
+Almost everybody who uses maths in their jobs works with technology at their fingertips, so it makes sense to learn the subject in this way together with the more traditional approaches' [Maths teacher]

 • 'Connection.
 That is what really excites me about students bringing devices into the laboratory in the sciences.
 Yes, learning will be opened up by the possibilities of data-logging, investigation recording, presentation developing, online-simulating, adaptive learning, video making, journal reading, and independent researching, but the real transformation - the making possible what is otherwise impossible - will come from connection: inter-institution, inter-discipline, inter-year group, which will enable collaboration, expand perspective, develop confidence and encourage and feed curiosity.'
 [Head of Science]

-• 'The introduction of BYOD in Food and Nutrition will help students in many aspects of their education specifically with regards to the subject and more generally with their IT skills.
+• 'The introduction of BYOD in Food and Nutrition will help students in many aspects of their education, specifically in regard to the subject and more generally, with their IT skills.
 Use of photography and video media to present their work will be much easier with devices present in the classroom.
 Students will also be able to watch pre-recorded demonstrations at home and at school prior to practical sessions, utilise nutritional analysis tools and perform cost-analysis of menus.
 MS Forms and Excel will be used to conduct research and present results from investigations.
 More prevalent access to the Internet and online textbooks will encourage self-directed learning and research.
 Students will be able to collaborate, complete assessments, receive feedback and share commentary and learning points with the class.'
 [Head of Food and Nutrition]

 What our students have said about having a laptop every day